Franci Lala

-Franci Lala (born 11 July 1999) is an Albanian footballer who plays as a defender for Luftëtari in the Kategoria e Parë.
+Franci Lala (born 11 July 1999) is an Albanian footballer who plays as a defender for Iliria Fushë-Krujë.

 Career

 Luftëtari

 In August 2019, Lala moved to Albanian Superliga club Luftëtari on a free transfer.
 He made his debut for the club in official competition on 24 August 2019, coming on as a 49th-minute substitute for Armenis Kukaj in a 3–0 away defeat to KF Tirana.

+Iliria Fushë-Krujë

+On 29 June 2025, he signed for Iliria Fushë-Krujë of the Kategoria e Parë.